cosmicds/vue-toolkit/README.md

 yarn add @cosmicds/vue-toolkit
 ```

+You can find this package on the npm registry [here](https://www.npmjs.com/package/@cosmicds/vue-toolkit).

 ## Development

 If you're doing development work on these components, it will likely be useful to have an external sample project that imports a development version of this one.
 The easiest way to do this is probably to use [`npm-link`](https://docs.npmjs.com/cli/v10/commands/npm-link).
 For example: